-Besides ELSS, there are various other tax-saving investment instruments also, for example, 5-year fixed deposits, National Savings Certificate (NSC), Public Provident Fund (PPF), etc. However, ELSS outperform on the basis of the following reasons.
+Besides ELSS, there are various other tax-saving investment instruments, for example, 5-year fixed deposits, National Savings Certificate (NSC), Public Provident Fund (PPF), etc. However, ELSS is the best tax-saving investment instrument on the basis of the following reasons:

 |Tax-saving Investment Option||Lock-in Period|